Da Yu and the Birth of the Chinese Civilisation

 Yu also established his legitimacy as a leader.
 Shun, who received the throne from Yao because of his capabilities, gave his throne to Yu because of his contribution to flood control and improving the lives of the people.

-Unfortunately, Yu began the practice of inherited rule and passed on his power to his son (instead of the most qualified person) and set forth a model that continued until the fall of the Qing Dynasty in 1912 AD.
+Unfortunately, Yu began the practice of inherited rule, passing power to his son (instead of the most qualified person), and set a model that persisted until the fall of the Qing Dynasty in 1912 AD.

 The Birth of Chinese Civilisation

-During the Xia Dynasty, China moved from a mythological to a historical era, from tribal clans to city state.
+During the Xia Dynasty, China moved from a mythological to a historical era, from tribal clans to a city-state.
 The different tribes worked together and gradually merged.
 This helped them conserve and utilise resources more effectively as they share and improve their agricultural techniques.

 With dynastic rule, organising a large population within a state led to increased food production and social stability.
 The large-scale, coordinated efforts required for flood control also gave rise to a high degree of social organisation and cooperation.

-It also brought about the development of administrative systems, finance management, the military, and the division of labour essential for the functioning of a complex community.
-All these were crucial for the development of a settled, agrarian society, which is a cornerstone of civilisation.
+It also led to the development of administrative systems, financial management, the military, and the division of labour, all of which are essential to the functioning of a complex community.
+All these were crucial to the development of a settled, agrarian society, a cornerstone of civilisation.

 Finally, it created a shared cultural identity.

-Chinese people commonly use the term “Descendants of the Dragon” (龙的传人) as a description of their ethnic identity.
+Chinese people commonly use the term “Descendants of the Dragon” (龙的传人) to describe their ethnic identity.

 The “Loong” or dragon (龙) is a representation of the combination of the nine totems from various ethnic tribes.
 Formed from the body of the snake, the scales of the fish, the organs of the tortoise, the antlers of the deer, the head of the camel, the eyes of a demon, the claws of the eagle, the soles of the tiger, and the ears of a cow, the Loong became a symbol for unity.